ghostbustermx/wordpress_pluggin/README.md

 Talk about efficiency!.Of course I'd also recommend having a class implementation for this, so you can use instance variables rather than globals to store data; For the details request
 I use fetch to default cache.

-To Git version my code is: https://github.com/ghostbustermx/wordpress_pluggin; Packagist is: https://packagist.org/packages/german/gman-end-point .
+To Git version my code is: https://github.com/ghostbustermx/wordpress_pluggin with 3 branches; Packagist is: https://packagist.org/packages/german/gman-end-point .
 It is a simple plugin and has not dependences third party.

 == Markdown ==